surge-synthesizer/surge/doc/vstgui-dev.md

   uhh ask @baconpaul on slack for now.
 * Fork your own copy of https://github.com/surge-synthesizer/vstgui or work directly in the repo. *Do not fork the steinberg repository.
 You want a fork of our repository (so a fork-of-a-fork)*.
 * Clone either the repo or your fork on your filesystem and set the environment variable `VSTGUI_DIR` to point at it.
-Clean and run premake in `surge`.
+Clean and run cmake in `surge`.
 * Checkout the surge branch in your vstgui
 * From there, make a feature branch.
 So 'git checkout -b my-change' on top of 'surge' not 'master'
 * Make your change, commit, push as normal.
 Since VSTGUI_DIR points to your copy your builds will pick up your changes.